KitsunedFox/undiscord-python/README.md

 ![Demo](https://user-images.githubusercontent.com/103902727/163732932-5f4dda39-363d-456b-b2ae-7aa6dbc6c7f9.gif)

-If you have need additional help [open a discussion here](https://github.com/HelpyFazbear/deleteDiscordMessages.py/discussions)
+> ℹ️ If you have need additional help [open a discussion here](https://github.com/HelpyFazbear/deleteDiscordMessages.py/discussions)

-If you found any bugs or just wanna request a new feature [open a issue here](https://github.com/HelpyFazbear/deleteDiscordMessages.py/issues/new/choose)
+> ℹ️ If you found any bugs or just wanna request a new feature [open a issue here](https://github.com/HelpyFazbear/deleteDiscordMessages.py/issues/new/choose)

 # DO NOT SHARE YOUR `authToken`!